SaaSquatch Help Center

 2. Program section

-🔗 Custom Component Packages
+🔗 Custom component libraries

 To further customize your user experience, you can bring in your own components.
+These components can be added to any template and used alongside SaaSquatch built components.

 SaaSquatch widgets use standard HTML and web components.
 To use your own components in our widget editor, they must be written as web components.
 For more on building web components for SaaSquatch widgets, check out our article Writing a Web Components for SaaSquatch.